-8. What matters will be acted on at the annual meeting?
+8. What matters will be acted on at the Annual Meeting?

-The matters scheduled to be acted on at the annual meeting are:
+The matters scheduled to be acted on at the Annual Meeting are:

-- (1) To elect seven directors to hold office until the next annual meeting of shareholders or until their respective successors have been elected and qualified; - (2) To ratify the appointment of Montgomery, Coscia and Greilich, LLP as the Company's independent registered public accounting firm for fiscal year 2011; and - (3) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
-(See question below, "What happens if additional matters are presented at the meeting?")
+- (1) The election of six directors to hold office until the next Annual Meeting of Shareholders or until their respective successors have been elected and qualified; - (2) The conduct of an advisory vote on a resolution approving the Company's compensation of its named executive officers; - (3) The ratification of the appointment of Montgomery Coscia Greilich LLP as the Company's independent registered public accounting firm for fiscal year 2017; and - (4) The transaction of such other business as may properly come before the meeting or any postponement or adjournment thereof.
+(See Question 17, "What happens if additional matters are presented at the meeting?")